How We help - Misconduct

 The investigator is required to notify the police officer of the progress of the investigation at least every 4 weeks from the start of the investigation.

-The police officer or his or her police friend, acting on the police officer's instructions, is encouraged to suggest at an early stage any line of enquiry that would assist the investigation and to pass to the investigator any material they consider relevant to the enquiry.
+The police officer or their police friend, acting on the police officer's instructions, is encouraged to suggest at an early stage any line of enquiry that would assist the investigation and to pass to the investigator any material they consider relevant to the enquiry.
 If it is a criminal allegation it is advisable to seek advice from your legal representation prior to this.
 We would advise that any instructions should be via the Police Friend and not direct to the investigating officer.

 The purpose is to enable a fair and balanced investigation report to be prepared and where appropriate made available for consideration at a misconduct meeting/hearing and to negate the need (except where necessary) for witnesses to attend a meeting/hearing.